2013-2014 Policy Manual

 e) Health Insurance

-Students are covered for health insurance for the duration of their program (30 months).
-If they need to continue in the program past the 30 month deadline, then they are responsible to pay the monthly health insurance costs.
+Students are covered for health insurance for the first 18 months of their program.
+If they need to continue with health insurance through MUM after those 18 months, then the student will be responsible to pay the monthly health insurance costs.
 The amount is determined and changes each year.
-If a student receives health insurance from his CPT company, there is no refund from MUM for health insurance costs.
+If a student receives health insurance from his CPT company before the 18 months deadline, there is no refund from MUM for health insurance costs.

 9. Bank Loan